KelvinGitu/MLDeploy/README.md

 Things you will need to bring the project up on your local machine
 ```
-Docker (Not necessarily but adviced)
+Docker (Not necessarily but advised)
 Jupyter notebook
 Python3
 Text editor